+Integrate social science holistically throughout the partnership to support adaptive management, more effectively engage with communities, and incentivize individual and collective behaviors that support partnership goals.

+Adaptively manage at all levels of the partnership to foster continuous improvement informed by the best available science and strong working relationships.

+Use science-based decision-making, consider Indigenous and local knowledge, and seek out innovative technologies and approaches to support sound management decisions in a changing system.

+Restoration and Conservation

+Achieve Goals and Outcomes in a measurable and timely way at the least possible cost to the public.

+Conserve working lands and support economically viable forests and farms to best position landowners to help protect the Chesapeake Bay.

 Acknowledge, support and embrace local governments and other local entities in watershed restoration and protection activities.

-Anticipate changing conditions, including long-term trends in sea level, temperature, precipitation, land use and other variables.
+Anticipate and respond to changes in the landscape and environmental conditions, including long-term trends in sea level, temperature, precipitation, land use and other variables.

-Adaptively manage at all levels of the partnership to foster continuous improvement.

-Seek consensus when making decisions.

-Use place-based approaches, where appropriate, that produce recognizable benefits to local communities while contributing to larger ecosystem goals.
+Partnership

+Represent the interests of people throughout the watershed fairly and effectively.

-Engage the public to increase the number and diversity of people who support and carry out the conservation and restoration activities necessary to achieve the Goals and Outcomes of the Agreement.
+Meaningfully engage the public to foster collaboration and grow the partnership to support and carry out the restoration, conservation and protection activities necessary to achieve the Goals and Outcomes of this Chesapeake Bar Watershed Agreement.

-Explore using social science to better understand and measure how human behavior can drive natural resource use, management and decision-making.

-Promote environmental justice through the meaningful involvement and fair treatment of all people, regardless of race, color, national origin or income, in the implementation of the Agreement.
+Facilitate outreach to and welcome participation by all communities regarding the partnership’s activities, decisions and implementation.

+Collaborate to achieve the Goals and Outcomes of this Chesapeake Bay Watershed Agreement.

+Operate with transparency in program decisions, policies, actions and reporting on progress to strengthen public trust and confidence in our efforts.

+Strive for consensus across the partnership when making decisions.

+Include tribal nations in the partnership in a manner that appropriately considers their unique status as independent sovereign nations and as original stewards of the land.”

 COMMITMENT TO DIVERSITY, EQUITY, INCLUSION, AND JUSTICE (DEIJ)

-The EC’s “Statement in support of diversity, equity, inclusion, and justice” signed in August 2020, stated, “As a partnership, we commit to:
+The EC’s “Statement in support of diversity, equity, inclusion, and justice” signed in August 2020, stated in part that the partnership, “commits to:

 Strengthen and improve diversity, equity, inclusion and justice in our organizational structure, leadership, policies, strategic goals, restoration and conservation activities, workplans and program delivery, including guidance on including DEIJ and environmental justice criteria in grant targeting and evaluations.